 Black Box assembly center for IP protection

-How about working with an assembly center outside of China?
+How about working with a contract manufacturer outside of China?

-You may want to have that assembly center outside of China.
+You may want to have that CM outside of China.
 However, there are pros and cons to this approach, too:

 • You may feel much safer if it is in your own country.
 However, remember that there are China-based, non-Chinese-owned contract manufacturers, so you can still take advantage of China’s wages and keep your risks low.